 I know selling a home is expensive; I will do my part to keep it as reasonable as possible.
 Bearing in mind that by federal law real estate commission fees are negotiable.

 I offer a list fees that are half of what is considered to be a typical fee.
 I charge 1.75% on the first $100,000 plus .75% on the balance of the sale price.
 I recommend that you offer a typical selling fee to other real estate agents that bring a buyer.
 We don’t want to create a disincentive to other agents and we want them to be interested in selling your home.
 That fee is 3/5% on the first $100,000, plus 1.5% on the balance of the sale price.

 I know it is expensive.
 With a real estate pro and the MLS® system, your home will get maximum exposure, exposure, interested parties, a faster sell, and you will receive maximum value for your home.

 When buying or selling a home, it’s important to know who has your back, and whom you can exclusively rely on.
 For example, you list your home with a real estate professional, and the same person brings you a buyer, who does this person work for?

 It is law that an agency is clear.

-RECA has some valuable information on this, for a video and PDF documents on this topic:
+RECA has some valuable information on this, fore more on this topic, click this link.

 I am a real estate Broker.
 The broker has the same responsibilities as an agent, and also has the responsibilities to operate the brokerage.
 I have a diploma in Architectural technology, and I know energy efficiency.
 I know a worthy home, good space use, solid structure, and I know Calgary value.
 I also come with jokes.